-The Chancellor ad interim concurs in the recommendation of the Deputy Chancellor, the Executive Vice Chancellor for Academic Affairs, and the institutional president that the U. T. System Board of Regents approve changes to the criteria for admission to all College of Education Master's degree programs at U. T. Arlington as described on the following pages.
+The Board approved changes to the criteria for admission to all College of Education Master's degree programs at The University of Texas at Arlington as described on the following pages.

 Summary of Changes to Admission Criteria

 The proposed changes to the College of Education (COEd) master's degree admissions policy will provide consistent criteria in its two departments.
 Currently, the Department of Curriculum and Instruction (C&I) and the Department of Educational Leadership and Policy Studies (ELPS) have different criteria for admissions to the master's degree programs.
 The proposed policy will create continuity between departments and assist in streamlining the admissions process while maintaining high quality and rigor.
 The proposed changes will result in identical admissions policies for both departments to be applied to all master's programs in the COEd: Master of Education (M.Ed.) and Master of Education in Teaching (M.Ed.T.).